ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ################

 * **ofswitch13-first**: Two hosts connected to a single OpenFlow switch.
-The switch is managed by the default learning controller application.
+The default learning controller application manages the switch.

 * **ofswitch13-multiple-controllers**: Two hosts connected to a single OpenFlow switch.
-The switch is managed by to different controllers applications.
+The default learning controller application manages both switches.

 * **ofswitch13-multiple-domains**: Two hosts connected to different OpenFlow switches.
-Each switch is managed by an independent default learning controller application.
+An independent default learning controller application manages each switch.

 * **ofswitch13-single-domain**: Two hosts connected to different OpenFlow switches.
 Both switches are managed by the default learning controller application.

 * **ofswitch13-external-controller**: Two hosts connected to different OpenFlow switches.
-Both switches are managed by the same external controller application.
+The same external controller application manages both switches.

 * **ofswitch13-logical-port**: Two hosts connected to different OpenFlow switches.
-Both switches are managed by the tunnel controller application.
+The tunnel controller application manages both switches.
   The ports interconnecting the switches are configured as logical ports, allowing switches to de/encapsulate IP traffic using the GTP/UDP/IP tunneling protocol.

 * **ofswitch13-qos-controller**: It represents the internal network of an organization, where servers and client nodes are located far from each other.
-  An specialized *OpenFlow QoS controller* is used to manage the network, implementing some QoS functionalities and exploiting OpenFlow 1.3 features.
+  A specialized *OpenFlow QoS controller* manages the network, implementing some QoS functionalities and exploiting OpenFlow 1.3 features.
-  This example is detailed in :ref:`qos-controller` section bellow.
+  :ref:`qos-controller` section below details this example.

 .. _qos-controller: